Home

 Caprarola and its palace fell into oblivion.
 The 1883 Baedeker's guide to Italy informed travellers on their way to Rome that near Ronciglione a path leads through wood to the once greatly renowned, but now seldom visited, castle of Caprarola.

-Move to Palazzo Farnese di Caprarola.
+Move to Palazzo Farnese di Caprarola and to its gardens.

-Carbognano: (left) the Castle; (centre-above) window with the name of Giulia Farnese; (centre-below) coat of arms of the Farnese on the main entrance of the castle; (right) coat of arms of Egidio Sciarra Colonna (left) and of his wife Anna Vittoria Altieri, a distant relative of Pope Clement X
+coat of arms of the Farnese on the main entrance of the castle; (right) coat of arms of Egidio Sciarra Colonna (left) and of his wife

 Carbognano most likely owes its name to its charcoal (carbone = coal).
 Today it has a reputation for its hazel-nuts.
 The little town is dominated by a castle, which Pope Alexander VI donated to Orsino Orsini, husband of Giulia Farnese.
-Giulia was a beautiful young woman and became the mistress of the pope who appointed cardinal her brother Alessandro.
+Giulia was a beautiful young woman and became the mistress of the Pope who appointed cardinal her brother Alessandro.
 Carbognano was eventually acquired by the Sciarra Colonna family.

-Fabrica: (left) the Castle; (right) portal with the heraldic symbols of the Chigi (six mountains and a star)
+Fabrica: (left) the Castle; (right) portal with the heraldic symbols of the Chigi (six

 Around Monte Cimino - other pages: